iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Schema upgrades

 Domain schemas can now be upgraded when opening BriefcaseDb-s and StandaloneDb-s.
-See new upgrade options that can be passed in to the open call.
+See new [UpgradeOptions]($common) options that can be passed in to the [IModelDb.open]($backend) call.